-In PHC settings, we observed a comprehensive approach to lifestyle behaviours by promoting community-based NCD management that considers the population’s social and economic environment.
-An example of this, as reported by one of the nurses of Chalatenanago, was a weekly local radio programme, set up by collaboration between the PHC centre of La Palma and the local school, which engages with adolescents to promote healthy eating and other healthy lifestyle behaviours.
+In the primary health care settings, we observed a comprehensive approach to lifestyle behaviours by promoting community-based NCD management that considers the population’s social and economic environment.
+An example of this, as reported by one of the nurses of Chalatenanago, was a weekly local radio programme, set up by a collaboration between the PHC centre of La Palma and the local school, which engages with adolescents to promote healthy eating and other healthy lifestyle behaviours.

 4.2 Patient pathways to NCD care

 Given the above challenges, it was important to consider how these issues affect patient and provider experiences of NCD care.
-A chronic patient follows a clearly reported pathway.
-In the case of hypertension and DMT2, patients go to the PHC facility with the onset of symptoms such as fatigue.
+There is a clearly reported pathway a chronic patient follows.
+In the case of hypertension and DM, patients go to the PHC facility with the onset of symptoms such as fatigue.
 In some instances, patients may present at the PHC facility with chest pains or depression caused by the anxieties they feel given the on-going social violence.

 For me this started because of some problems that the family had with people.
 The problem was, they told me that they were going to kill a son of mine ...
 From that I was left with that distress.
 And from there I got a lot of affliction, I had a lot of sadness with a desire to cry, I had no joy, and a strong pain in my chest.
 (Patient with hypertension)

-For CKD patients, underdiagnoses are a major problem,(37) with many only discovering their diagnosis when presenting a severe condition of their disease at the hospital.
+For CKD patients, underdiagnoses is a major problem(37), with many only discovering their diagnosis when presenting a severe condition of their disease at the hospital.
 Therefore, the hospital (specialised care) is the entry point in many cases.

-Several factors may influence [why] they are seen at the hospital level, because they have not been followed previously in the first level of care and they go to the hospital when they are already serious, others because of lack of access.
+Several factors may influence in that they are seen at the hospital level, because they have not been followed previously in the first level of care and they go to the hospital when they are already serious, others because of lack of access.
 (Intermunicipal coordinator)

-In addition, CKD patients with a higher socio-economic status reported that they were diagnosed in private facilities, as there is still the belief that paying for medicines means they are better.
+Also, CKD patients with a higher socio-economic status reported that they were diagnosed in private facilities as there is still the belief that paying for medicines means they are better.
 Patients may also receive diagnosis during or because of an emergency, which often happens when public facilities are closed or there are long distances to get to these facilities.

 When I have an emergency, I prefer to go to the private clinic of San Salvador because there are no medicines in La Palma [public PHC centre] that can be given as good as in the private one.
 In the private clinic I do not wait, they attend you at the time you arrive.
 (Patient with hypertension)